lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 This makes the users ``username`` and ``otheruser`` (as authenticated by the upstream authentication provider configured below) admins, meaning that they can create, delete, and modify any authentication tokens.
 This value is only used when initializing a new Gafaelfawr database that does not contain any admins.
 Setting this is optional; you can instead use the bootstrap token (see :ref:`bootstrapping`) to perform any administrative actions through the API.

+Resource requests and limits
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Every component of Gafaelfawr defines Kubernetes resource requests and limits.
+Look for the ``resources`` key at the top level of the chart and in the portions of the chart for the underlying Gafaelfawr components.

+The default limits and requests were set based on a fairly lightly loaded deployment that uses OpenID Connect as the authentication provider and LDAP for user metadata.
+For a heavily-loaded environment, you may need to increase the resource requests to reflect the expected resource consumption of your instance of Gafaelfawr and allow Kubernetes to do better scheduling.
+You will hopefully not need to increase the limits, which are generous.

 .. _providers: